endritvs/laravel-ai-toolkit/README.md

 // Using Claude model
 $claudePrompt = new Prompt();
-$claudePrompt->setContent('What are the latest trends in web development?')
+$claudePrompt->addContent('What are the latest trends in web development?')
              ->setModel('anthropic.claude-v2')
              ->setMaxTokens(150);